-- Over $4 million – given annually by parents with no alumni affiliation
+- More than $3 million given last year by parents with no alumni affiliation

-- Nearly 500 welcome calls made to incoming families each year by members of the PFC
+- More than 500 welcome calls made to new W&M families each year by PFC members

-- 40 – the average number of welcome and engagement events hosted by parents throughout the year
+- More than 40 welcome and engagement events hosted by parents throughout the year

 Undergraduate Summer Research